 The treatment for pelvic organ prolapse varies.
 Sometimes the condition will heal on its own without surgery.
 Sometimes changing your diet and losing weight helps a lot.
 If you are in a lot of pain and suffering from urinary incontinence, you may need surgery.
 During surgery, the surgeon will put the pelvic organ back in the right place and release your pain and symptoms.

 Sacrocolpopexy is a surgery that restores function to the vaginal area.
 There are two techniques used to repair the problem.
 The open technique requires the abdominal wall to be opened.
-The laparoscopic technique uses instruments, rather the doctors hands.
+The laparoscopic technique uses instruments, rather the doctor’s hands.
 During surgery, the surgeon restores it to the proper position.
 The technique used is dependent upon the severity of the problem.
 It is also dependent upon your symptoms.
 Sometimes your symptoms are mild, but the prolapse can be severe and vice versa.

 During open surgery, you are first put under general anesthesia.
 A large incision is made in the lower abdominal region.
 The incision is large because the surgeon has to go in there with their hands.
 During open surgery, a graft is sometimes used to support the vaginal wall.
 The graft is made from three different materials.
 The surgeon can use your tissue, tissue from other species, or tissue from another human.
-Sometimes synthetic material is used like surgical mesh.
+Sometimes synthetic material is used such as a surgical mesh.
 The minimally invasive procedure is different.
 Instead of one large incision, the surgeon makes four to five small incisions to the abdomen.
 A camera is important in the process.
 Through the camera, the surgeon can see what they are doing.
 The tools used during surgery move like the hand of the surgeon.

-There are several risks as well as benefits to surgery.
+There are several risks as well as benefits of surgery.
 Open surgery carries more risks than laparoscopic surgery.
 There are complications to surgery.
 Blood loss is a complication in both types of surgeries.
 In laparoscopic surgery, there is typically less blood loss and shorter hospital stays.
 The risks of needing blood transfusions are also much lower.
 Using thin instruments also lowers the risk of mistakes.
 The movements of the instruments are very precise.
 If you have to undergo open surgery during the process, it is easier to convert to open surgery with laparoscopic methods.

 Sacrocolpopexy is just one method of treating pelvic prolapse.
 Multiple areas in the pelvic region may prolapse.
 The pressure can cause pain, discomfort, and urinary incontinence.
 Two primary causes of the problem are surgery and childbirth.
 You can have a sacrocolpopexy procedure and experience prolapse again after childbirth.
 There is no way to prevent prolapse, but you can decrease your risks.
 If you are overweight, losing weight will benefit you greatly.
 Eating properly can also help.
 If you are constipated a lot, you will have problems.
 If you notice symptoms, you should talk to your OBGYN about it and get the treatment you need right away.